 The final content should include your video in the source language, a version with hardcoded subs for social media, and a subtitles file (.srt, .sub or .sbv) for YouTube, Vimeo or your native video player.

 If you want to get someone’s attention, you’ll have to speak their language.
-Common Sense Advisory found that over 80% of business buyers are more likely to buy a product with online information in their language.
+Common Sense Advisory 87% of consumers who can't read English don't buy products or services at English-language websites.
 And not only that, there may be some visual changes you should make as this is cross-cultural communication.

 Here are some things to consider when adapting your content to other markets: